AbbyStrawby/AbbyStrawby.github.io/public/conf/projects/WitchsRespite/main.md

 ## Process

-This was the final project in my 3D modeling class.
-We were tasked with creating an environment filled entirely with models we create.
-After deciding to depict a witch's potion shop and creating a diagram for the layout of the room, I began making the models.
-I did so using Maya, using primitive shapes as a base and then modifying them in increasingly complex ways to design the models I wanted.
-I ended up with a total of 15 different models, far more than was require for the project.
-As I modeled, I began using Unity to outline the environment using greyboxing to flesh out the layout of the shop in a 3D space, using a built in first person character controller to explore the space.
-Once all the models were complete, including one for the shop itself, I using Substance Painter 3D to assign textures to the UV map I created for each model.
-As I did that, I started replacing things in the greybox with the models.
-Once the textures were done, those were added onto all of the models, and final changes were made with lighting and particles to complete the scene.
+- Gathered reference images for the kind of area/aesthetic I wanted to create
+- Drew in Clip Studio Paint a top-down diagram of both floors of the shop with all of items arranged
+- Began using Maya to make models for the objects and the shop, making increasingly complicated models
+- Greyboxed the entire shop in Unity, where the project would all come together, with a first person character controller to get a feel for the space in 3 dimensions
+- Created a UV map for the models in Maya so that I could then use Substance Painter 3D to design textures for them
+- Arranged the finished 3D models in Unity, later adding the textures as well
+- Added finishing touches like lighting, particle effects, and subtle movement to enhance the atmosphere

+## Credit

+This was a solo project for a 3D modeling class.